-As CLUE, we educate, organize, and mobilize the faith community to walk with workers and their families in their struggle for good jobs and dignity in the workplace.
+As CLUE, we educate, organize, and mobilize the faith community to accompany workers and their families in their struggle for good jobs and dignity in the workplace.

 Who We Are

 CLUE’s mission is to bring together clergy and lay leaders of all faiths to join low-wage workers and other economically-disadvantaged communities in their struggles for justice.
 CLUE and its network of leaders and congregations partner with activist community organizations and unions to increase workers’ capacity to influence their working conditions, to attain worker-friendly public policies, and to pressure commercial/industrial developers to agree to a community benefits package in exchange for permits and subsidies.

 To further the work of economic justice in our region, CLUE collaborates with over 600 religious leaders and 1200 lay people throughout the Los Angeles county area.
 These churches represent a very broad range of ethnic and denominational constituencies, including Christian Evangelicals, Muslim leaders and mosques, all of the Jewish denominations, historic African-American churches, Hispanic Pentecostals, and Korean congregations.

 The religious community brings three essential assets to the broad-based collaborations which advance economic justice.